Women of a Certain Age Panel Event – Monday 20th January 2025 – Event Recap

 With Rosalind’s knowledge and experience, she has been called upon by the press – particularly the BBC as they are in such close proximity – for her opinion and expertise.

-Mex Ibrahim is co-founder of Women in the Food Industry.
+Mex Ibrahim (chair of the panel) is co-founder of Women in the Food Industry.
 After almost 8 years as Head of Social Media & Marketing of the UK’s fastest growing food website, Great British Chefs, Mex has delivered a variety of award-winning digital marketing campaigns & now runs her own freelance social media, content creation & digital strategy business.
 Passionate about women’s equality & female empowerment, she co-founded Women in the Food Industry in April 2019 which became a Community Interest Company in July 2023.

-Learn from Research & Data Research shows that firms with a higher share of employees aged 50+ are more productive.
+Learnings from Research & Data Research shows that firms with a higher share of employees aged 50+ are more productive.
 We are facing an ageing population.
 More than 165,000 workers over 50 joined the hospitality sector in the past 3 years

 Key highlights